mattgodbolt/cppcon-2025-some-assembly-required/notes.md

 PRE_RUN NOTES:

 CHECK THE INTEL?ARM?RISCV ASM PAGE WITH THE SCREEN RESOLUTION!!!
+AND THE LIBRARY PAGE

 TAKE A PHOTO OF AUDIENCE